 Some substitutes to Walmart’s goods are readily available.
-This is a significant consideration in the retailer’s strategic planning process.
 However, the external factor of the low variety of substitutes makes it difficult for consumers to move away from products available from retailers like Walmart.
-Also, some substitutes are more expensive than the low-cost goods available at Walmart stores.
-Thus, in the retail industry environment, the threat of substitutes or substitution has a weak intensity/force on Walmart.
+Also, some substitutes are more expensive than the low-cost goods and services available at the company’s stores.
+In Porter’s Five Forces analysis model, the combination of these external factors lead to the weak threat of substitutes or substitution in Walmart’s industry environment.

-Walmart and other retailers must address the strong-intensity threat of new entrants.
+Walmart Inc. must address the strong intensity of the threat of new entrants.
 New entry of retail firms is easily achieved even in the presence of giants like Walmart.
 Small retailers can enter the market and compete on the basis of convenience, location, specialty, and other factors.
-This force is broken down into some of its component external factors, as follows:
+Based on this Porter’s Five Forces analysis, the strong force of new entry is broken down into the following component external factors:

 - Low cost of doing business (strong force)